mdvanes/homeremote-server/README.md

         cd ..
         docker build -t mdworld/homeremote:latest -f homeremote-server/Dockerfile .
         ```
+    * update the versions in package.json in client and server repo
+    * push & build
+    * tag client and server in github with the new version number
     * run ./build.sh
-    * set up /someDir/repos/homeremote-building/settings/ with .env and auth.json
+    * set up /someDir/repos/hr/build-docker/settings/ with .env and auth.json
     * run `docker run...` (see comment in Dockerfile)
+    * export with `docker save...` (see comment in Dockerfile)
+    * copy exported .tar to the server
+    * on the server, set up /someDir/repos/hr/build-docker/settings/ with .env and auth.json
+    * run `docker run...` (see comment in Dockerfile) BUT WITHOUT -rm
     *
     * OLD
     * automate: when version changes, set a tag in git